The Best TVs Under $1000 2018

 You'll find HDR in the best sets under $500, but supporting HDR and being able to read the HDR data that's encoded in a video isn't the same as being able to fully reproduce an HDR picture.
 The best sets under $1,000 are capable of taking full advantage of the data for enhanced picture quality.
 Also, there are currently two standards of HDR being used: HDR10, which all sets with HDR support, and Dolby Vision.
 Dolby Vision is considered to be a superior version of HDR because it can dynamically change the color and brightness as often as frame by frame, versus HDR10, which does it once at the beginning.
 While support for Dolby Vision is growing, the vast majority of HDR content is HDR10 or both HDR10 and Dolby Vision.

 When compared to premium models, the most noticeable difference in TVs under $1,000 is the off-axis viewing angle, with colors and blacks starting to look washed out when you're sitting between 20 to 45 degrees off center.
 All LED TVs require a backlight, whether they're edge-lit or full-array backlit, which means picture quality will always suffer some as you sit off center.
 But the premium LED TV sets with advanced quantum dot film technology, which enhances color reproduction and brightness, look better off center.
 And OLED sets, which are self-emissive and so don't require a backlight, have the best viewing angles but can't be found under $1,000.
-Our pick for the best value OLED TV would be the 55-inch LG B6 ($1,499.99).
+Our pick for the best value OLED TV would be the 55-inch LG B6 ($1,499.99, check price on Amazon).